dangzhiqiang/docker-registry-tools/README.md

 ## 用法
 详见--help信息

-    ./docker-register.sh --help

     Usage:
-      ./docker-register.sh list [REGISTRY]          # list all images from current REGISTRY, default is 127.0.0.1:5000 ./docker-register.sh show IMAGE [REGISTRY]    # list all tags form IMAGE ./docker-register.sh show --all [REGISTRY]    # list all tags form all images ./docker-register.sh push --all [REGISTRY]    # auto tag and push all local images to remote REGISTRY registry
+        ./docker-register.sh list [REGISTRY]          # list all images from current REGISTRY, default is 127.0.0.1:5000 ./docker-register.sh show IMAGE [REGISTRY]    # list all tags form IMAGE ./docker-register.sh show --all [REGISTRY]    # list all tags form all images ./docker-register.sh push --all REGISTRY      # auto tag and push all local images to remote REGISTRY registry

         ./docker-register.sh -h or --help             # show this help info

+    Note:
+        Push images must set REGISTRY, and REGISTRY is not support 127.0.0.1:*